MuhammadBinUsman03/Query-Router/README.md

 # 🔀 Query-Router
-Dynamically routes incoming model requests to appropriate LLM based on their varying complexities, thus optimizing response retrieval (by prompting the sufficient model) and saving costs (by not consecutively inferencing larger sized models).
+Dynamically routes incoming model requests to appropriate LLM based on their varying complexities, thus optimizing response retrieval (by prompting the sufficient model) and saving costs (by not consecutively inferencing larger-sized models).
 Routing can be guided by a [dataset](https://github.com/MuhammadBinUsman03/Query-Router?tab=readme-ov-file#routing-dataset-) for your own use-case and then two routing strategies are provided:
 - [Embedding Based Router](https://github.com/MuhammadBinUsman03/Query-Router?tab=readme-ov-file#embedding-based-router-) - Deployed on AWS
 - [Classification Based Router](https://github.com/MuhammadBinUsman03/Query-Router?tab=readme-ov-file#classification-based-router-)

-The comparisons of both strategies is [here.](https://github.com/MuhammadBinUsman03/Query-Router?tab=readme-ov-file#comparison-)
+The comparison of both strategies is [here.](https://github.com/MuhammadBinUsman03/Query-Router?tab=readme-ov-file#comparison-)

 ![queryroute](https://github.com/user-attachments/assets/3e581f3e-2eb9-4fe8-8834-d578127b2f54)

 ## 📑 Routing Dataset
-You can curate your own dataset for your use-case.
-However, a ~15K [sample dataset](https://huggingface.co/datasets/Muhammad2003/routing-dataset) has been uploaded on 🤗HuggingFace, mapping each query to approrpriate model (3B, 7B, 30B, 70B).
+You can curate your own dataset for your use case.
+However, a ~15K [sample dataset](https://huggingface.co/datasets/Muhammad2003/routing-dataset) has been uploaded on 🤗HuggingFace, mapping each query to the appropriate model (3B, 7B, 30B, 70B).
 ![image](https://github.com/user-attachments/assets/d3269a32-ffe4-4f76-b0d6-8f627544a7d5)

 # 🛢️ Embedding Based Router